FriendlyLifeguard/Compartmentalize/README.md

 # Compartmentalize
-A website that is dedicated to exploring crypto-related topics as well as any interesting market analysis.
+A website that is dedicated to thought provoking ideas in relation with blockchain and the stock market